ahmetgsu/movie-app/README.md

 # Movie Search App (React.JS)

 What this project is about to create a movie search app by using REACT.
 This is the lastest version of the app.
-First, I've built the app with React.
-Then I've implemented respectively Redux, Redux Form, authentication with Google OAuth, React Context System and React Hooks.
+First, I've built the app with pure React ( Component level state, parent to child, child to parent and child to child communication).
+Then I've implemented respectively Redux, Redux Thunk for async actions, Redux Form, React Router, Authentication with Google OAuth, React Context System and React Hooks.
+By doing so, I've almost practiced all the important topics of React.
-Building this app has really hepled me to dive into React and its latest tools.
+Building this app has really helped me to dive into React and its latest tools.

+I've also tried to use different kind of Semantic UI React elements such as Grid, Card, Embed, Popup, Menu etc.

+Finally, to get a better understanding of React Hooks, I made use of different kind of Hooks such as useState, useEffect, useContext, useSelector, useDispatch, useRef

-The next step will be implementing backend stuff to create a full stack app.
+The next step is going to be implementing backend side to make it a full stack app.

 App gets data from [https://www.themoviedb.org/](https://www.themoviedb.org/)